 5 km valley road from Gramphu

 A 5km descend from Gramphu, You’ll reach Khoksar which is located in the bank of Chenab river.
 You’ll find few shops, police station and some dhabha’s here.

 Around 14 km from Khoksar You will reach Sissu or Khagling.
 It’s a small town located on the right bank of Chandra River.
 One can find few shops, dhabas, guest house and a local primary health care centre here.

 There is a waterfall surrounded by greenery on the opposite side of the village and is 15-20 min away from the highway.

 25km from Sissu

-You will find the last petrol pump in Manali-Leh highway, and that is in Tandi, and the next is located in Karu which is 365 km away.
+You will find the last petrol pump in Manali-Leh highway, and that is in Tandi, as the next is located in Karu which is 365 km away.
 Tandi is situated at the confluence of Chandra and Bhaga rivers.
-The Chandra river originates from Chandratal, Spiti Valley, and the Bhaga river originates from the Suraj Tal, Lahaul Valley.
+The Chandra river originates from Chandratal in Spiti Valley, and the Bhaga river originates from the Suraj Tal in Lahaul Valley.
 There are few shops in Tandi.
 And you can find a diversion to Kishtwar in Tandi.